-(, ) • , 40.
-Possible impact of amendments, new standards and interprent not yet effective for the year ended 31 December 2020 etations issued but Up to the date of issue of these financial statements, the HKICPA has amendments and a new standard, HKFRS 17, Insurance contracts , wheeffective for the year ended 31 December 2020 and which have not be ich are not vet financial statements.
-These developments include the following which company. may be relevant to the Effective for accounting periods beginning on or after Amendments to HKFRS 9, HKAS 39, HKFRS 7, HKFRS 4 and HKFRS 16, Interest Rate Benchmark Reform - Phase 2 1 January 2021 Amendments to HKFRS 3, Reference to the Conceptual Framework 1 January 2022 Amendments to HKAS 16, Property, Plant and Equipment: Proceeds before Intended Use 1 January 2022 Amendments to HKAS 37, Onerous Contracts - Cost of Fulfilling a Contract 1 January 2022 Annual Improvements to HKFRSs 2018-2020 Cycle 1 January 2022 Amendments to HKAS 1, Classification of Liabilities as Current or Non-current 1 January 2023 HKFRS 17, Insurance contracts 1 January 2023 Amendment to HKFRS 4, Extension of the temporary exemption from applying HKFRS 9 1 January 2023 The Group is in the process of making an assessment of what the impadevelopments is expected to be in the period of initial application.
-So fathat the adoption of them is unlikely to have a significant impact on the r it has concluded
+40. Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 December 2020

+Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments and a new standard, HKFRS 17, Insurance contracts, which are not yet effective for the year ended 31 December 2020 and which have not been adopted in these financial statements.
+These developments include the following which may be relevant to the company.

+Effective for accounting periods beginning on or after

+Amendments to HKFRS 9, HKAS 39, HKFRS 7, HKFRS 4 and 1 January 2021 HKFRS 16, Interest Rate Benchmark Reform - Phase 2

+Amendments to HKFRS 3, Reference to the Conceptual Framework 1 January 2022

+Amendments to HKAS 16, Property, Plant and Equipment: Proceeds 1 January 2022 before Intended Use

+Amendments to HKAS 37, Onerous Contracts - Cost of Fulfilling a 1 January 2022

+Contract

+Annual Improvements to HKFRSs 2018-2020 Cycle 1 January 2022

+Amendments to HKAS 1, Classification of Liabilities as Current or 1 January 2023

+Non-current

+HKFRS 17, Insurance contracts 1 January 2023

+Amendment to HKFRS 4, Extension of the temporary exemption from applying HKFRS 9

+The Group is in the process of making an assessment of what the impact of these developments is expected to be in the period of initial application.
+So far it has concluded that the adoption of them is unlikely to have a significant impact on the financial statements.